-- A. Communication antenna towers and poles shall be permitted in I-1 and I-2 districts, provided the antenna or pole is located at least three-hundred (300) feet from any residentially-zoned districts.
-The City Council may permit a communication antenna or pole in other zoning districts not listed above or within three-hundred (300) feet of a residentially-zoned district, or may otherwise vary the standards contained herein, when it finds that such restrictions would prohibit or have the effect of prohibiting the provision of personal wireless services, so as to contravene the provisions of 47 U.S.C. § 332(c)(7)(B)(i).
-The relief granted shall be the minimum necessary to eliminate such an effect. - B. The following criteria shall be considered in the recommendation of the Planning Commission, and decision of the City Council: - Whether the requested use is essential or desirable to the public convenience or welfare. - ii.
+- Communication antenna towers and poles shall be located in 1-1 and 1-2 districts and at least three-hundred (300) feet from any residentially-zoned districts.
+The City Council may permit a communication antenna or pole in other zoning districts not listed above or within three-hundred (300) feet of a residentially-zoned district, or may otherwise vary the standards contained herein, when it finds that such restrictions would prohibit or have the effect of prohibiting the provision of personal wireless services, so as to contravene the provisions of 47 U.S.C. §332(c)(7)(B)(i).
+The relief granted shall be the minimum necessary to eliminate such an effect. - ii.
+The following criteria shall be considered in the recommendation of the Planning Commission, and decision of the City Council: - a.
+Whether the requested use is essential or desirable to the public convenience or welfare; - b.
 Whether the proposed antenna tower or pole is of such location, size and character as to be compatible with the orderly development of the zoning district in which it is situated, and shall not be detrimental to the orderly development, environment or use of adjacent properties and/or zoning districts.
-Consideration will be given to applications which present a creative solution to proliferation of antennas. - iii.
-Whether denial of the request will prohibit or have the effect of prohibiting the provision of personal wireless services.
+Consideration will be given to applications which present a creative solution to proliferation of antennas. - c.
+Whether denial of the request will prohibit or have the effect of prohibiting the provision of personal wireless services. - d.
+The applicant's demonstration of good faith efforts to identify and evaluate alternate sites, locations, designs, placements, or features for the proposed facility that would or could be more consistent with the applicable approval standards in Section 6.1.2.

-- In order to maximize the efficiency of the provision of telecommunication services, while also minimizing the impact of such facilities on the City, co-location, or the provision of more than one facility at a single location, shall be required in accordance with the following.
-An applicant seeking to establish a new antenna or pole for the providing of wireless services shall required to provide information regarding the feasibility of co-location at existing sites.
-Before approval is granted for a new facility, the applicant shall demonstrate that it is not possible to colocate at an existing site.
-Further, the applicant shall be required to provide a letter of intent to lease excess space on a facility and commit itself to: - Respond to any requests for information from another potential shared use applicant; - Negotiate in good faith and allow for leased shared use if an applicant demonstrates that it is technically feasible, and - iii.
-Make no more than a reasonable charge for a shared use lease.
+- For each alternate site, location, design, placement, or feature for the proposed facility identified by the applicant or otherwise, the applicant's demonstration that the proposed facility is more consistent with the applicable approval standards in Section and/or that such 6.1.2 alternatives are not feasible. - iii.
+In order to maximize the efficiency of the provision of telecommunication services, while also minimizing the impact of such facilities on the City, colocation, or the provision of more than one facility at a single location, shall be required in accordance with the following.
+An applicant seeking to establish a new antenna or pole for the providing of wireless services shall be required to provide information regarding the feasibility of co-location at existing sites.
+Before approval is granted for a new facility, the applicant shall demonstrate that it is not possible to co-locate at an existing site.
+Further, the applicant shall be required to provide a letter of intent to lease excess space on a facility and commit itself to: - Respond to any requests for information from another potential shared use applicant; - b.
+Negotiate in good faith and allow for leased shared use if an applicant demonstrates that it is technically feasible, and - Make no more than a reasonable charge for a shared use lease.